Tides with accompanying storm surges are the most likely source of flooding in St Denys and the West Itchen area.

 Sources of Tidal Information

-- Tidal Table predictions available for Southampton (and for other sites including Portsmouth) for the coming 28 days together with a diagram showing the next 7 days tides.
+- Tidal Table predictions available for Southampton for the coming 28 days together with a diagram showing the next 7 days tides.

-- Local tide gauge measurements are available from the Southampton Dock Head Tide Gauge but be aware that differences from the predicted value may be due to changes in the timing of the tide and don’t predict the difference to be expected at high tide.
+- Local tide gauge measurements are available from the Southampton Dock Head Tide Gauge and the Woolston Tide Gauge .
+For the latter you have to add 2.74m to allow comparison with the tide tables and with other local measurements.
+In both cases but be aware that differences of the measured level from the predicted value may be due to changes in the timing of the tide and don’t necessarily indicate the difference to be expected at high tide.

 Other Sources of Tide Information